CDLUC3/dmsp_backend_prototype/README.md

 To run bash commands within the container (e.g. to run DB migrations):
 `docker compose exec apollo bash path/to/script`

+To run the linter: `npm run lint`
+To ensure the Typescript compiles `npm run compile`
+To build the auto-generated `src/types.ts` file from the GraphQL schemas: `npm run generate` To run the full set of tests (docker env must be running): `npm run test` To run the tests (without a running DB): `npm run test-no-db` To run the Trivy security scans: `npm run trivy-all`

 ### Data Models

 This system uses several data sources: A MySQL database, a DynamoDB table and a Redis cache to store information.